HaiKeijiro/Synthify/README.md

 ## How to install this project?

-Keep in mind that this is a node app, you have to install node and run in in node server!
+Keep in mind that this is a node app, you have to install Node.js if you wanna develop the project!

 1. Download and install [Node.js](https://nodejs.org/en)
 2. Open your terminal and run `npm install`